 When asked what kind of coach I am, I respond that I’m a life-long Transition Advocate: someone who helps people get from where they are to where they need/want to go as gracefully as possible with some fun along the way.

-- My second career was as a university administrator, supporting full-time MBA students in figuring out how this very expensive degree would help them achieve their career goals.
-For the part-time “night school” MBA’s, my role was to help them get their degrees as efficiently as possible–they already knew what they wanted!
+My second career was as a university administrator, supporting full-time MBA students in figuring out how their very expensive degree would help them achieve their career goals.
+For the part-time “night school” MBA’s, my role was to help them get their degrees as efficiently as possible as they already knew what they wanted.
 The contrast between the two groups prompted the question “How do people make career choices?” and more importantly “How can our choices lead to success and satisfaction?”

-- When I discovered the field of career management, I jumped in.
-This is a discipline focused on helping people research/explore/select/enter and grow/develop in careers and jobs based on individual preferences, goals and values–not just skills and experience.
-I pinched myself that I got to learn and apply interesting theories and techniques about people and their life choices–and get paid to do it (my daughters clearly had my number).
-I have never looked back, expanding my scope from career counselling to job search/career transition consulting and finally workplace coaching.
+When I discovered the field of career management, I jumped in.
+This is a discipline focused on helping people research / explore / select / enter and grow / develop in careers and jobs based on individual preferences, goals and values–not just skills and experience.
+I am fortunate to have landed in a career where I am able learn and apply interesting theories and techniques about people and their life choices and get paid to do it (my daughters clearly had my number).
+I have never looked back, expanding my scope from career counselling to job search / career transition consulting and finally workplace coaching.

 I am a Coach because coaching is who I am.
 As I tell my clients, while our jobs don’t define us, if we are fortunate, they reflect us.
 And whenever we lead lives aligned with our true nature and purpose, we make not just a living but a life.
 I am blessed to have discovered the perfect work for me, and my greatest joy is helping my clients find their unique path.
 Supporting that journey is my life’s work– nosy questions and all.